tstangenberg/clojure-bee/README.md

 Prerequisits
 ------------
 * Emacs 24 (TODO: is X Emacs required for *nix?
-Raindbow delimiters can not be loaded if not running under a window manager):
+Raindbow delimiters can not be loaded if not running under a window manager, at least in OSx):
   * [Emacs For OSx](http://emacsformacosx.com/)
   * [XEmacs](http://www.xemacs.org/)
 * [lein](https://github.com/technomancy/leiningen) must be installed on your system